Mombasa: Air

 Moi International Airport is located in the city of Mombasa, and is the second largest airport in Kenya with daily flights to Nairobi and other Kenyan, European and Middle Eastern destinations.
 The airport also handles a large amount of air cargo through its freight terminal.

 Rail

-Mombasa currently has a modern railway station on the Mombasa–Nairobi Standard Gauge Railway that replaced the narrow-gauge Uganda Railway completed in 1901 under British colonial rule.
+Mombasa has a modern railway station on the Mombasa–Nairobi Standard Gauge Railway that replaced the narrow-gauge Uganda Railway completed in 1901 under British colonial rule.
 Completed in 2017 and located at Miritini, the Mombasa Terminus station links Mombasa to Nairobi.
-The station, situated about 20 kilometers from the city centre, is accessible through the newly built (2018) highway, being the first phase of the Dongo Kundu bypass.
+The station, situated about 20 kilometres from the city centre, is accessible through the newly built (2018) highway, being the first phase of the Dongo Kundu bypass.
 Kenya Railways transports passengers and cargo through the Standard Gauge Railway between Nairobi to Mombasa.

 Road

 Driving in Mombasa is straightforward and the majority of the roads are tarmacked.
 The Mombasa–Nairobi Expressway connects Mombasa to the capital city Nairobi.

 Within Mombasa, most local people use matatus (mini-buses) which are extremely common in Kenya, to move around the city and its suburbs.
 The tuk-tuk—a motor vehicle with three wheels—is widely used as transport around the city and its suburbs.
 No more than three passengers may be carried.
 A boda-boda is originally a bicycle taxi but have long since been replaced by motorcycles.